gr0uch/doc-tree/README.md

 Descriptions are rendered into HTML using CommonMark.
 Use `{ render: false }` in the options for `output` to turn it off.

-There are a few limitations.
-All comments may only be matched to code that is immediately proceeding on the same or next line (more than one line-break is not allowed).
 The default JSDoc parser will only consider block comments that start with `/**`.

 ## Contributing

 There are a lot of AST nodes that it does not catch.
 Right now, it only supports commenting class declarations, class methods (including getter/setter/static), functions, prototype properties, and object properties, which is its primary use case.
 Pull requests welcome.

 ## License